Editor's note: This post, originally written in June 2020, has been updated to reflect new discounts as of September 2020.

 The caveat, of course, is that this is omakase — meaning the menu is set by the chefs according to what's in season and available that day.
 Omakase is not about you ordering the uni, and then the ikura.
 For sushi connoisseurs this is not a caveat; it's the draw.
 In the hands of master sushi chefs, omakase is a singular experience, and both Sushi Sho and Onodera excel at it.
+Even better: Some of the tastiest cold-weather seafood is coming into season, like ikura from Hokkaido.

 Both sushi counters are Michelin star-affiliated.
 Sushi Sho's Keiji Nakazawa, an icon of the Edomae style in Japan, rebuffed a Michelin reviewer he told to his face didn't understand his style of sushi.
 His sous in Hawaii is Takuya Sato, a former protege who left Nakazawa's storied Sushi Sho in Tokyo, where reservations in normal times were booked two months out, to open his own sushi counter.
 Sato earned two Michelin stars there before following Nakazawa to the Ritz-Carlton Waikiki, where he crafts bites of nigiri sushi for patrons at Sushi Sho's smaller sushi counter (Nakazawa works behind the main counter).
 And Sato is one of many former Nakazawa proteges who have gone on to earn Michelin stars.